Graduate School Handbook Part 7 – Sources of support and help for postgraduate researchers including personal circumstances

 - All personal circumstances requests must be supported by relevant evidence and must be made by the deadlines indicated in the application process guidance notes.

-This guidance is for PGRs registered on postgraduate research degrees where personal circumstances are affecting progress with their research study.
+This process is for PGRs registered on postgraduate research degrees where personal circumstances are affecting progress with their research study.

 It is not applicable for circumstances affecting any Masters level modules that PGRs may be taking as part of their training development credit requirement or modules being undertaken by PGRs registered on Professional Doctorate programmes.